humbersanme/PHP-Projects/README.md

 ## License

-This project is under the [License Name] license.
+This project is under the  license.
 See the LICENSE.md file for more details.

 ## Contact

-For any questions or suggestions about this project, you can contact the author via [email](mailto:youremail@example.com) or visit their GitHub profile: [username](https://github.com/username).
+For any questions or suggestions about this project, you can contact the author via [email](mailto:youremail@example.com) or visit their GitHub profile: humbersanme(https://github.com/humbersanme).